This is how contracting

 Five moments that build the evidence

-The report is generated automatically, in real time.
+The Procurement File is generated automatically, in real time.
 Every step is recorded without any additional work from the production team.

 01